-The degree programs of Bowdoin College are approved by the Maine State Approving Agency for Veterans Education Programs for persons eligible for benefits (G.I.
+The degree programs of Bowdoin College meet the standards set by the Maine State Approving Agency for Veterans Education Programs for persons eligible for benefits (G.I.
 Bill) from the U.S. Department of Veterans Affairs.
 Students who request veterans' educational assistance are required to have all previous post-secondary experience evaluated for possible transfer credit in order to be eligible for benefits.
 Bowdoin participates in the new Yellow Ribbon program.
 For more information, contact the Student Aid Office.

 Bowdoin is able to offer a number of scholarships for postgraduate study at other institutions.
 Grants of various amounts are available to Bowdoin graduates who continue their studies in the liberal arts and sciences and in certain professional schools.
-In 2011–2012, Bowdoin provided $405,800 in graduate scholarship assistance to eighty-six students.
-Further information about these scholarships is available through the Student Aid Office.
+In 2012–2013, Bowdoin provided more than $400,000 in graduate scholarship assistance to over eighty students.
+Further information about these scholarships is available online (http://www.bowdoin.edu/studentaid/after-bowdoin/index.shtml) or by contacting the Student Aid Office at email@example.com.

-Students who wish to be considered for financial aid must submit an application each year.
+Consideration for financial aid is contingent upon receipt of an on-time application each year.
 All candidates for aid who are United States citizens must submit the College Scholarship Service PROFILE form by the date specified.
 U.S. citizens must also file the FAFSA (Free Application for Federal Student Aid).

 International candidates must file only the College Scholarship Service's (CSS) PROFILE, concurrently with their application for admission.

-Whether or not a student receives financial aid from Bowdoin, long-term, low-interest loans under the Federal Direct Stafford Loan program are available to most students.
-Provided by the U.S. Department of Education, these loans require both a FAFSA and an online loan promissory note to be completed.
+Whether or not a student receives financial aid from Bowdoin, long-term, low-interest loans under the Federal Direct Stafford Loan program are available to U.S. citizens.

-When parents and students sign the FAFSA and the PROFILE, they agree to provide a certified or notarized copy of their latest federal income tax return, plus any other documentation that may be required.
-To verify or clarify information on the aid application, it is a common practice for the College to ask for a copy of the federal tax return (Form 1040, 1040EZ, or 1040A) and W-2 forms each year.
+When students apply for financial aid at Bowdoin, they agree to provide a certified or notarized copy of their latest federal income tax return, plus any other documentation that may be required.
 Once the financial aid application is complete, the Student Aid Office will review a candidate’s request for assistance.

-To be considered for financial aid, applicants should submit their complete application for admission and all required aid application forms by the appropriate deadlines.
-For additional information, visit the Admissions Web site and the Admissions section of the Bowdoin College Catalogue.
+For financial aid consideration, applicants must submit their complete application for admission and all required aid application forms by the appropriate deadlines.
+Additional information about the admission and financial aid process at Bowdoin is available on the Admissions and Financial Aid websites and in the Admissions and Financial Aid sections of the Bowdoin College Catalogue.
 Deadlines for financial aid forms as are follows: